“Until you make the unconscious conscious, it will direct your life and you will call it fate.” ― C.G. Jung

 3. They have better relationships

 Having a deep knowledge about their own strengths and weaknesses allows self-aware people to be more compassionate to others.
-Instead of judging the behavior of others, they look at it more objectively.
+Instead of judging the behaviour of others, they look at it more objectively.
 Because they understand themselves, it is easier for them to see things from the perspective of their partners, friends or family members.
 Since they also have a deep understanding of what is good for them and what isn’t, they will recognize toxic people more often and are quicker in letting them go from their lives.
 This in turn leads to more nourishing relationships which are a big part of happiness.

 “At the center of your being you have the answer; you know who you are and you know what you want.” ― Lao Tzu